Don and Vladimir, say, having nothing for India (3,2)

 'and vladimir say having nothing for india' is the wordplay.

-'and' could be 'n' (common abbreviation for 'and') and 'n' is found in the answer.
+'and' could be 'n' (common abbreviation for 'and') and 'n' is located in the answer.

-'nothing' could be 'o' (O resembles 0) and 'o' is found within the answer.
+'nothing' could be 'o' (looks like zero - 0) and 'o' is present in the answer.

-The remaining letters 'put' is a valid word which might be clued in a way I don't understand.
+The remaining letters 'put' is a valid word which might be clued in a way I don't see.

 Can you help me to learn more?